adhese/sdk/README.md

 #Adhese SDK

-This repository contains all code for implementing Adhese adserving in webpages, applications, video/radio players, ...
+This repository contains all code for implementing Adhese ad serving in web pages, applications, video/radio players, ...

 ###Introduction
 The Adhese javascript SDK is a minified javascript library that can be included in a javascript enabled client.